ceekeh/Linkedin-Devops/README.md

 to access this i can pass it as a variable  - import_tasks: install_webserver_{{ ansible_processor_cores}}.yml

+******** so we hv seen that we can create reuseable tasks but ansible actually gives us a better way to reuse our tasks and these are called roles

  ANSIBLE ROLES

 Roles let you automatically load related vars,files,tasks, handlers, and other known Ansible artifacts based on a known file structure.

 After you group your content in roles, you can easily reuse them and share them with other users.

 ROLE DIRECTORY STRUCTURE & CONTENT